 Van Mieghem suggests that future research could test whether similar results hold in other contexts “where there is a close apprenticeship relationship between supervisor and apprentice”—for instance, in academia, where professors are expected to both teach and supervise PhD students.

 Yin and Van Mieghem note a few important caveats in the ER study.
 Importantly, they examined only two ERs, and the circumstances at other hospitals could be very different.
-(For example, some ERs are staffed entirely by residents.)

 In addition, Yin observed the attending physicians only during their shifts, so the researchers don’t know if they put in extra work catching up on writing notes or other tasks after hours.
 And the residents at the two hospitals she visited were usually third- or fourth-year residents, who likely required much less of the senior physicians’ time than first-year residents would.